When is the business tax deadline 2025?

 Common self-employed and business deductions

-There are several deductions that self-employed workers and independent contractors can claim.
+There are several tax credits and deductions that self-employed workers and independent contractors can claim.
 Generally, you can deduct ordinary and necessary expenses to run your business.

 Here are a few examples of small business tax deductions:

 • Transportation.
-If you own or rent a business vehicle, you can claim those costs.
+You can claim those costs if you own or rent a business vehicle, including mileage.
 You may also claim the expenses related to the business use of your personal vehicle.

 • Utilities.
 Your overhead costs, including commercial rent, electricity and telecommunications, may qualify as business expenses.